From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

 Based on the best-selling book by Liane Moriarty, Nine Perfect Strangers follows nine guests at a health and wellness retreat who are desperately hoping to “fix” themselves and the issues they suffer from.

-Through unconventional and often intense methods of retreat leader Masha (Nicole Kidman), the guests attempt to reach mental and spiritual peace.
-But, the question must be asked: Is Masha crazy, or is she the real deal?
+Through the unconventional and intense methods of Tranquillum House leader Masha (Nicole Kidman), retreat guests attempt to reach mental and spiritual peace.
+But the question must be asked: Is Masha crazy, or is she the real deal?

 Watch: Nine Perfect Strangers